 South Dakota law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person before death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 South Dakota regulations require a body to be embalmed or refrigerated only if final disposition will not occur within 24 hours.
 (Administrative Rules of South Dakota § 20:45:02:07 (2018).)

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.